zsobin/DatabaseWebApp/README.md

   4) Go back to overview and select the angle brackets under 'Get started by adding Firebase to your app'.
   5) You should see a bunch of code pop up.
 This is what you'll add to your app to hook it up to Firebase!
   6) Copy ALL the code from my [`head.ejs`](https://github.com/zsobin/DatabaseWebApp/blob/master/project/html/helpers/head.ejs) file, and use it to replace ALL the code in _your_ `head.ejs` file.
-  7) Copy ONLY the `config` variable from the snippet, and add it you your head.ejs, replacing my config variable!
-The only thing you'll need to edit is the apiKey.
-Copy the one given to you from Firebase, and replace it with the enviroment variable `apiKey` that we'll set up in the next steps.
+  7) Copy ONLY the `config` variable from the code snippet on firebase, and add it you your head.ejs, replacing my `config` variable!
+The only thing you'll need to edit is the `apiKey`.
+In your code, copy the one given to you from Firebase, and replace it with the enviroment variable `apiKey` that we'll set up in the next steps.

 II.
 Hook up the API Key
   1) Grab the api key provided by firebase and run `heroku config:set API_KEY=whateveryourapikeyis` in your terminal (Substituting whateveryourapikeyis for whatever your API key is)